-The fiftieth anniversary was also an opportune time to review the State Emergency Service Act to ensure it has kept pace with, and provides the legislative support for, the organisation's development as a modern, efficient emergency service.
-The bill outlines a number of amendments to refine the principal Act to formalise arrangements already in place and to better reflect the service's organisational and operational structure and responsibilities.
+The 50th anniversary also was an opportune time to review the State Emergency Service Act to ensure it has kept pace with and provides the legislative support for the organisation's development as a modern, efficient emergency service.
+The bill now before the House outlines a number of amendments to refine the principal Act to formalise arrangements already in place and better reflect the Service's organisational and operational structure and responsibilities.

 The primary function of the SES is to prepare, plan for and lead response operations to assist communities affected by floods and storms.
 SES volunteers routinely secure tarpaulins to roofs damaged by storms and sandbag levee banks and homes to protect them from floodwaters.
 When necessary, they evacuate people ahead of anticipated flooding and rescue people trapped in floodwaters.
 It is important that this broad charter to protect life and property will now be explicitly acknowledged in the functions of the service, in much the same way as in the Fire Brigades Act and Rural Fires Act.

-When the service was established during the dark days of the Cold War, one of the key responsibilities assigned to the SES was for civil defence.
+When the Service was established during the dark days of the Cold War, one of the key responsibilities assigned to the SES was for civil defence.
 The emergence of the terrible threat of global terrorism means we face different challenges today from those in the 1950s.
-Governments around Australia now have a responsibility to ensure that their police and emergency services have the legal powers, resources and training necessary for their roles in counter-terrorism.
-Civil defence planning is now regarded as a whole-of-government responsibility and is undertaken in New South Wales by the State Emergency Management Committee through the preparation of emergency management plans.
+Governments around Australia now have a responsibility to ensure their police and emergency services have the legal powers, resources and training necessary for their roles in counter-terrorism.
+Civil defence planning is now regarded as a whole-of-government responsibility and is undertaken in NSW by the State Emergency Management Committee through the preparation of emergency management plans.
 The SES is one of a number of State agencies that would participate in any civil defence operation.

-For instance, the SES, the Rural Fire Service and the Sydney Harbour Foreshore Authority are providing the safety site marshals for the Sydney CBD evacuation plan.
+For instance, the SES, RFS and Sydney Harbour Foreshore Authority are providing the Safety Site Marshalls for the Sydney CBD evacuation plan.
 In recognition of this wider responsibility accepted across the Government, this bill amends the Act to remove civil defence planning and operations as a sole SES requirement.

 One of the significant and symbolic shortcomings of the SES Act is that it makes no reference to the volunteer status of the overwhelming majority of SES members.
-Especially in its fiftieth anniversary year, it is important to acknowledge in legislation that the SES is predominately an emergency service comprised of volunteers, thus recognising their invaluable contribution to the State's emergency management and response.
+Especially in its 50th anniversary year, it is important to acknowledge in legislation that the SES is predominately an emergency service comprised of volunteers, thus recognising their invaluable contribution to the State's emergency management and response.